crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

 It was the London codification of modern Association Football, at the Freemason’s Tavern in 1863, which eventually enforced the two-sided version of the game at the expense of all other varieties.
 Yet this codification had been strongly prefigured by earlier apparent attempts from leading intellectuals like John Dee, later Sir Francis Bacon, to similarly suppress the classical “Trivium”: the arts of grammar, dialectic and rhetoric, as traditionally taught through three-sided games.
 Dee, it is suggested, had sought to crush the late-16th Century’s remaining three-sided sports in favour of what would become the binarist football codes preserved through England’s public school system, even as common “mob” versions were actively suppressed elsewhere.
-Public school varieties hence, the theory goes, came to favour the more serious “Quadrivial” format, further abstracting these games from their social fabric, instead emphasising their roll in teaching spatial mastery to the Empire’s elites.
+Public school varieties hence, the theory goes, came to favour the more serious “Quadrivial” format, further abstracting these games from their social fabric, instead emphasising their roll in teaching spatial mastery to the Empire’s elites (21).
 Ultimately, it was these public school versions, rather than the n-sided mob games, which in 1863 became the basis of the FA’s definitive Laws of the Game.
 Intellectual enclosure thus followed from a physical one.

 <br />